Goutte/godot-addon-string-template-engine/README.md

 		- [x] in the Open menu of the Code Editor
 	- [x] Godot opens `*.tpl` files in the Code Editor
 	- [x] syntax highlighting in the Code Editor
+	- [ ] configure the string engine using a Resource

 Install